Azurakun/AnTiMa/README.md

 ### 👑 Administrator Tools
 -   `/msg [channel_id] [message]`: Send a message as the bot to a specified channel.
 Supports mentions and custom embeds with titles and colors.
+-   `/purgelogs`: Deletes bot-related log data from the database for privacy and maintenance.

 ![Message Command Demo](assets/msg-demo.gif)